 This one’s short and sweet.
 If you’re not investing in getting your marketing right, it’s going to fail.
 Fact.

 - Take the time to invest in learning the right marketing skills so you can implement the right activity and strategies yourself; or

 - You need to find the budget to outsource.

 It’s one or two.
 There is no three.

-If you’re a little unsure where to start and need a push, or you want to skip the stress and have TMP do the hard yards for you, contact us today.
+If you’re a little unsure where to start and need a push, or you want to skip the stress, avoid the marketing fails and have TMP do the hard yards for you, contact us today.
 We’d love to help you solve your marketing challenges.